August 6, 2017

 Buns in all shapes and forms soon filled up our table.
 I have never understood the appeal of fake truffle products, so I wasn’t a fan of the mushroom-like bun with diced shiitake and truffle oil filling.

-The taro bun with the appearance of a pig’s head looked better than how it tasted, but the black custard bun was probably right up there as the best I have had in town.
+The taro bun with the appearance of a pig’s head had the look but tasted dry and bland.
+The black custard bun was probably right up there as the best I have had in town.

 “Chicken Flowers” were deep-fried deboned chicken wings dressed in balsamic vinegar; the taste was similar to Shanghainese sweet and sour ribs.
 The added acidity from the lime was a nice touch.